FAQS

 -

-Yes, Matthew is able to write a letter of medical necessity (LMN) for most forms of AT.
-Due to Virginia law, Matthew is unable to write LMNs for speech generating devices (e.g. augmentative and alternative communication [AAC} devices).
-If Matthew feels that you or your loved one would benefit from AAC, a referral to a speech language pathologist (SLP) will be provided.
-Additionally, Matthew is unable to prescribe wheelchairs or mobility assistance devices of any kind and will refer out to occupational therapy (OT) if needed.
+Yes, I am able to write a letter of medical necessity (LMN) for most forms of AT.
+Due to Virginia law, I am unable to write LMNs for speech generating devices (e.g. augmentative and alternative communication [AAC} devices).
+If I feel that you or your loved one would benefit from AAC, a referral to a speech language pathologist (SLP) will be provided.
+Additionally, I am unable to prescribe wheelchairs or mobility assistance devices of any kind and will refer out to occupational therapy (OT) or physical therapy (PT) if needed.

 -